PaddlePaddle/VisualDL/docs/components/fastdeploy_server/README.md

    c.
 Shutting down the service

-   Click the close tab on the left or the "shutdown" button to manually shut down a fastdeployserver service.
+   Click the close tab on the left or the "shutdown" button to manually shut down a service.
    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211198748-c0628ed9-505a-4f7d-ae17-ecadf060b562.gif" width="100%"/>
    </p>

    d.
 Testing the service

-   Click the "open client" button to open the client for quickly testing the fastdeployserver service.
-The client is written based on gradio, and will automatically help users fill in basic information according to the launch parameters of the fastdeployserver service.
-Users can refer to [Use VisualDL as fastdeploy client for request visualization](../fastdeploy_client/README.md) to use.
+   Click the "open client" button to open the client for quickly testing the service.
+The client is written based on gradio, and will automatically help you fill in basic information according to the launch parameters of the service.
+You can refer to [Use VisualDL as fastdeploy client for request visualization](../fastdeploy_client/README.md) to use.
    <p align="center">
    <img src="https://user-images.githubusercontent.com/22424850/211198901-3e58fe9d-8667-4416-987a-200f9edeb05d.gif" width="100%"/>
    </p>